Our founding notebook!

 In 2000 LIFT launched the Community Web initiative, running IT workshops linked to popular themes.
 Community Web's appeal led to Family Web, helping parents to support their children’s learning while gaining new skills for themselves as adult learners.

-LIFT launched DigiSmart as a pilot project in 2002 to support children whose literacy struggles were preventing them from accessing the opportunities of the World Wide Web.
-The DigiSmart project expanded nationally, eventually working in partnership with over a thousand schools and supporting more than 20,000 under-achieving children to improve their reading.
+LIFT launched DigiSmart as a pilot project in 2001 to help primary school children whose literacy struggles were preventing them from accessing the opportunities of the World Wide Web.
+The project expanded nationally, eventually working in partnership with over 1,000 schools and supporting more than 20,000 under-achieving children to improve their reading.

-Our projects are developed from the grassroots up and address gaps in provision.
-They include:
+Projects are developed from the grassroots up and address gaps in provision.

 LIFT for Learning is a charitable organisation and a company limited by guarantee incorporated in England.